atdeters/ft_wordle/README.md

 - There’s nothing to gain from it.
 - The real fun is in **building your own program and learning along the way**.
 - Experiment, create something unique, and enjoy the process.

+---

+## 🙏 Thanks

+A big thank you to **The New York Times** for the inspiration behind Wordle, and to everyone who helped us along the way during this project.
+Your guidance, support, and ideas made this Rush even more enjoyable!